Octave.app is a project to bundle and distribute GNU Octave as a native Mac GUI application. This makes it easy to install and use GNU Octave on Mac.

 Sebastian Schoeps is the original author and maintainer.

-Andrew Janke is a maintainer.
+Andrew Janke is the current primary maintainer.

 The full code for all the projects associated with Octave.app is in the octave-app organization on GitHub.
 The major parts are: